Serenity and well-being in Malaysia

 Does insurance cover mental health care?

-What activities can I do to reduce stress in Malaysia?
+What activities help reduce stress in Malaysia?

-How can I help my children adapt?
+How can I help my children adjust?

 Does local food influence my mood?